brkugrl/R-Kruskals-Count-Card-Game-Simulation/README.md

 # R-Kruskals-Count-Card-Game-Simulation
-#After changing the face value, I saw that the distribution changes.
-This game
-#reaches the same card more often when the face values is smaller.
-For example when face value
-#is 1 approximately %80 percentage of the trials end up in the same card 10 times,%5 percentage
-#of the trials end up in the same card 9 times.
-However, when face value is 9
-#approximately %32 trials end up in the same card 10 times,approximately %12 trials end up in the same
-#card 9 times(These percentage values might change if we simulate
-#this program again).
-This means that, if we increase the number of jumps between cards,
-#this game tends to end up in the same card more often.
-Because the average step increase
-#as we decrease the face value.
-The density of the average step(1/average step)
-#decreases as average step increases.
-So probability of hitting same card increases as density
-#decreases.
-This means that if we decrease the face value, the probability of hitting same card
-#increases.
-So our results are true.
-#Same thing happen for 104 cards.If we have 104 cards, average number step is higher than the
-#previous case.
+  The Kruskal Count is a card game invented by Martin J. Kruskal.
+In that game a magician guesses a card selected by a player.
+It an be assumed that with high probability the magician can correctly guess the card.
+In that game player choose a card within first 10 cards and player move forwards by looking the value of the card that he/she choosed.
+For example, if player starts at fifth card and if the value on the fifth card is 10, player move to the 15th card.
+Game continues like this.
+Most propbably, all players reach the same card at the end of the game.
+In my simulation I compared the theoretical results and real results by changing the face value of the card(1,3,5,7,9) and I simulated the game for 10000 times.
+After each play(playing tha game for all of the first 10 cards) I calculated the distribution of the ending point of the game.
+I calculated the number of the most common element of the result and I pushed that value to the final result.
+For example, if the game ends like this [48,48,48,48,48,51,51,50,48,52], the most common element is 48 and there are 6 of them. ı pushed the value 6 to the final result to determine that the game ends at the same card or not.
+  I also change the face values to make it more complicated.
+After changing the face value, I saw that the distribution changes. according to the simulation results, this game reaches the same card more often when the face values is smaller.
+For example when face value is 1 approximately %80 percentage of the trials end up in the same card 10 times,%5 percentage of the trials end up in the same card 9 times.
+However, when face value is 9approximately %32 trials end up in the same card 10 times,approximately %12 trials end up in the same card 9 times(These percentage values might change if we simulate this program again).
+This means that, if we increase the number of jumps between cards, this game tends to end up in the same card more often.
+Because the average step increaseas we decrease the face value.
+The density of the average step(1/average step) decreases as average step increases.
+So probability of hitting same card increases as densitydecreases.
+This means that if we decrease the face value, the probability of hitting same card increases.
+So our results are true.Same thing happen for 104 cards.If we have 104 cards, average number step is higher than the previous case.
 Assume that number of step is 17.
-Assume that probability of hitting a
-#key card is 0.1.
-Probability of not hitting the key card is 0.9(key card is card that will end up
-#int the same card).
-If we multiply 0.9 by 17 times, it will be very close to 0.
-#This means that probability of miising a key card is nearly 0.
-We reach same card %98 percent
-#for the most cases.
+Assume that probability of hitting a key card is 0.1.
+Probability of not hitting the key card is 0.9(key card is card that will end up int the same card).
+If we multiply 0.9 by 17 times, it will be very close to 0.This means that probability of miising a key card is nearly 0.
+We reach same card %98 percent for the most cases.
 So our result is true.